javascript-tutorial/en.javascript.info/1-js/2-first-steps/10-comparison/article.md

 ## Comparison of different types

-When compared values belong to different types, they get autoconverted to numbers.
+When compared values belong to different types, they are coerced to numbers.

 For example: